muratk5n/thirdwave/en/README.md

 Yes between 40-70s there was a brief cooling in climate; but this happened partly due to an action hard to replicate.
-We need to fix the root of the problem, through green fuels.
+We need to fix the root of the problem, through clean fuels.

 ---